LM-UCSD/DSC232R-Spring-2024---Steam-Reviews/README.md

 Sahra Ranjbar: Worked on the fitting graph and running the models to ensure no need for editing and contributed to the write-up by writing the discussion and conclusions.

-Chase Farrell: Coded the preprocessing, contributed to debugging, and contributed to the write-up by writing an outline of the material, the introduction, the data exploration/pre-processing, and introduction.
+Chase Farrell: Coded the preprocessing and intial data exploration, contributed to debugging, and contributed to the write-up by writing an outline of the material, the introduction, and the data exploration/pre-processing.

-Alison Cher: Contributed bulk of the code for the ML algorithms and models.

 Alison Cher: Contributed bulk of the code for the ML algorithms and models.